argoproj/argo-workflows/docs/CONTRIBUTING.md

 The Reviewer and Approver roles can optionally be scoped to an area of the codebase (for example, UI or docs).

 Current roles for Reviewers and above can be found in [OWNERS](../OWNERS).

+If you are interested in formally joining the Argo project, [create a Membership request](https://github.com/argoproj/argoproj/issues/new?template=membership.md&title=REQUEST%3A%20New%20membership%20for%20%3Cyour-GH-handle%3E) in the [argoproj](https://github.com/argoproj/argoproj) repository as described in the [Membership](https://github.com/argoproj/argoproj/blob/main/community/membership.md) guide.

+## How To Contribute

+We're always looking for contributors.

 ### Authoring PRs